omarmhaimdat/xgboost_student_performance/README.md

 ![Final Results](final-result.png)

-All the python packages required are in the `requirements.txt` you just need to install them by running the following command in your shell:
+All the python packages required are in the `./training/requirements.txt` file, you just need to install them by running the following command in your shell:

 ```
 pip install -r requirements.txt